Hi! Let me introduce myself.

 As a young adult, I entered the workforce and quickly took on leadership positions.
 It was so much more than I thought it was.
 I was overconfident yet extremely insecure at the same time.
 I had very high expectations about personal accountability and performance.
 However, I was lacking the communication skills to portray the empathy I felt which also played into not giving my people quality recognition.
 My leaders during this time were excellent coaches themselves.
 They helped me realize the adjustments I needed to make and continued to help coach me on setting boundaries, having hard conversations, and even just having fun!
 Years later I found out my first team (who I absolutely believed thought I was amazing) actually hated reporting to me.
 It was devastating.
 But my coaches continued to offer me the perspectives I needed and I was able to become the leader my first team deserved.
 Thankfully, I was able to reconcile and re-build strong relationships with those employees.

 I was having lunch with a friend talking about my passion for coaching at work when she mentioned that I would be a great life coach.
 What the hell was a life coach?
 I had no idea!
-I discovered a life coaching podcast that changed my life again (see Resources page).
+I discovered a life coaching podcast that changed my life again The Life Coach School Podcast by Brooke Castillo.
 I was seeing improvements in my life just by listening to the podcast and was sharing what I was learning with everyone who would listen.
 I knew life coaching was my calling.

 Due to the pandemic’s effect on the economy, I was part of a company layoff.
 I had been with the company for eight-and-a-half years working as a leader and doing a lot of coaching.
 I loved this company and the people I was surrounded by.
 It was at that point that I thought of the picture above and a saying my mom used to say when I was a kid “EGBOK” (egg-bock) = Everything’s Going to Be OK.